dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-harbor-success-pg6.png)

-You see, our Harbor cluster is now successfully onboarded into Rancher.

-In the following step, we will add another cluster in Rancher.
+In the following step, we will add `devsecops` cluster in Rancher.

 You will now be navigated to Rancher Cluster Management UI.
 Click `Add Cluster` button to create a new cluster with `Existing Node` method.